Goody Goody Gum Drops: History

 In October 2022, Tip Top announced the discontinuation of Goody Goody Gum Drops—along with Cookies and Cream—in the forms of two-litre tubs and sticks, but the flavour remained available by the scoop.
 Tip Top said that the reason for the discontinuation was so that it could maximise its ability to keep up with summer customer demand, and rising costs for ingredients such as fresh milk and cream.
 After the announcement, people across the country were outraged and many people wrote about their disappointment on social media.
 Critic & New Zealand Minister of Immigration Michael Wood said in response that "Sometimes the tough calls are the right calls".

 In October 2023, the Goody Goody Gum Drop flavour returned, joining the 1.2 litre Tip Top Crave product range.
 This time, the gumdrops shrank in size to solve customer complaints about there not being enough gumdrops in a tub.
 Tip Top director Ben Schurr said that the previous version of the flavour had 5–6 gumdrops per scoop, and that the new version has 9–10 gumdrops per scoop.
 He also said that the smaller size makes the gumdrops stick to people's teeth less.
 To mark the reintroduction, Hilary Barry and Jeremy Wells visited the Tip Top factory on the television programme Seven Sharp.
+The ice cream brand Much Moore produces a 2 litre version of Goody Goody Gum Drops.

+In July 2026, the chocolate manufacturer Whittaker's released a limited edition "Gumdrop Block", which was inspired by and resembles Goody Goody Gum Drops.